 Trend following involves spotting and staying with currency trends until signs show they might flip.
 Trend followers use moving averages and momentum indicators to gauge the market’s direction and strength.

 Trend followers rely on historical data to test their methods and pinpoint market conditions that often lead to strong trends.
-For example, a trend follower might look at how the GBP/USD pair moved during past Brexit talks to shape their current strategy.
+For example, a trend follower might see how the GBP/USD pair moved during past Brexit talks to shape their current strategy.

 A Look Back at a Successful Long-Term Trade